sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 20139
 ^^^^^

-:Message: SSLv3 detected for configuration &#34;%(configuration)s&#34;.
+:Message: SSLv3 detected for configuration "%(configuration)s".
 SSLv3 method is no longer secure due to POODLE vulnerability.
 If SSLv3 is still required please make sure you use it together with the non-CBC cipher RC4-SHA.
 :Groups: failure, failure-specific, authenticated, operational
 :From version: 2.8.0
 :To version: None